Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 - Many more

 Contact Phillips Dayes

 The FMLA is a great law that helps to ensure the employees have rights.
 And most employers are happy to follow the law and take care of their hard working employees.
 However, there are always some that decide to put their own interests first, and end up committing FMLA violations.
 When this happens, Phillips Dayes attorneys are ready to help you fight for your rights.
 If you have taken advantage of the Family and Medical Leave Act provisions, and you have suffered retribution from your employer, you do not have to suffer.
-Contact a highly trained employment lawyer from today by filling out the contact form or by calling 1-800-917-4000 to schedule your free case review.
+Contact a highly trained employment lawyer from today by filling out the contact form or by calling 1-800-917-4000 to schedule your case review.